Chukwuamaka/kisi-assessment/README.md

-This is a sample page built with React([Next.js](https://nextjs.org/)), Redux, Typescript, Material UI, and the KISI REST API.
+This is a sample app built with React ([Next.js](https://nextjs.org/)), Redux, Typescript, Material UI, and the Kisi REST API.

 ## Getting Started

-This site can be accessed remotely via https://kisi-assessment.vercel.app/
+This project is available publicly at https://kisi-assessment.vercel.app/

 If you would like to run it on your local machine, you can follow the guide below.